igor-pcholkin/DataAnonymization/README.md

 Data processing involves anonymizing it according to rules specified in a transformation configuration file.
 Anonymizing data is a light form of one-way encryption that maintains the structure and possibly the semantic meaning of the data.
-The transformation configuration file outlines which specific columns in the database schema and tables should be anonymized, as well as how
+The transformation configuration file outlines which specific columns in the database schema and tables should be anonymized, as well as how.

 ### Reference Documentation
 For further reference, please consider the following sections: